 Strong communication skills are essential for systems architects.
 They must be able to convey their ideas and visions effectively to both technical teams and non-technical stakeholders.
 This ability ensures that everyone involved in the project is aligned and understands the expectations and objectives.

-Effective communication is vital for collaboration with other stakeholders, as systems architects must work closely with stakeholders to analyze project requirements and incorporate business requirements feedback to achieve the desired outcome.
+Effective communication is vital for other stakeholders, as systems architects must work closely with stakeholders to analyze project requirements and incorporate business requirements feedback to achieve the desired outcome.
 This ensures that the final system design meets business needs and contributes to project success.

 Problem-Solving Abilities